lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 ### Useful tools
 * GraphQL playground to test the server GraphQL API: use `server` URL with the path `/graphql`
   * You must specify the same `API_KEY` HTTP header value when sending requests.

-## Repository owner notes
-### Repository secrets and variables
-Repository secrets and variables are currently defined directly in the GitHub repository as GitHub secrets and GitHub variables.
-They are used in this project's GitHub Workflows to pass different values for different app environments.
-  * Secrets:
-    * JPM_CLIENT_ID
-      * Client ID of the service registered in the [Jednotné přihlášení MUNI](https://it.muni.cz/sluzby/jednotne-prihlaseni-na-muni) OIDC provider
-      * OIDC service admin can manage the service here: https://spreg.aai.muni.cz/
-  * Variables:
-    * DEV_APP_BAR_COLOR
-      * App bar color for the development environment (used in the build stage of the `devel` branch Docker image)